Grand Coulee Dam: Low dam

-On July 16, 1933, a crowd of 3,000 watched the driving of the first stake at the low dam site, and excavation soon began.
-Core drilling commenced that September while the Bureau of Reclamation accelerated its studies and designs for the dam.
-It would still help control floods and provide for irrigation and hydroelectricity, though at a reduced capacity.
-Most importantly, it would not raise its reservoir high enough to irrigate the plateau around the Grand Coulee.
-However, the dam's design provided for future raising and upgrading.
+On July 16, 1933, a crowd of 3,000 witnessed the driving of the first stake at the low dam site, marking the start of excavation.
+Core drilling began in September, while the Bureau of Reclamation accelerated its studies and designs for the dam.
+The structure was intended to control floods and provide irrigation and hydroelectric power, albeit at a reduced capacity.
+However, it would not raise the reservoir high enough to irrigate the plateau surrounding the Grand Coulee.
+The design allowed for the possibility of future height increases and upgrades.

 Before and during construction, workers and engineers experienced problems.
 Contracts for companies to construct the various parts of the dam were difficult to award as few companies were sizable enough to fill them.
 This forced companies to consolidate.
-In addition, Native American graves had to be relocated and temporary fish ladders had to be constructed.
+Native American graves had to be relocated and temporary fish ladders had to be constructed.
 During construction additional problems included landslides and the need to protect newly poured concrete from freezing.
 Construction on the downstream Grand Coulee Bridge began in May 1934 and more considerable earth-moving began in August.
 Excavation for the dam's foundation required the removal of 22 million cubic yards (17 million m³) of dirt and stone.

 To reduce the amount of trucking required in the excavation, a conveyor belt nearly 2 mi long was built.
 To further secure the foundation, workers drilled 660–880 ft holes into the granite and filled any fissures with grout, creating a grout curtain.
 At times, excavated areas collapsed from overburden.
 In order to secure these areas from further movement and continue excavation, 3 in diameter pipes were inserted into the mass and chilled with cold liquid from a refrigeration plant.
 This froze the earth and secured it so construction could continue.